jbfavre/trafficserver/doc/developer-guide/api/functions/TSHttpHookAdd.en.rst

 When a continuation is triggered by a hook, the actual type of the event data (the void pointer passed as the third parameter to the continuation function) is determined by which hook it is.
-For example, for the hook ID TS_HTTP_TXN_CLOSE_HOOK, the event data is of type TSHttpTxn.
+For example, for the hook ID TS_HTTP_TXN_CLOSE_HOOK, the event data is of type :type:`TSHttpTxn`.
 This is the case regardless of whether the continuation was added to the hook using :func:`TSHttpTxnHookAdd`, :func:`TSHttpSsnHookAdd` or :func:`TSHttpHookAdd`.
+If the event data is of type :type:`TSHttpTxn`, :type:`TSHttpSsn` or :type:`TSVConn`, the continuation function can assume the mutex of the indicated event data object is locked.
+(But the continuation function must not unlock it.)

 Return Values
 =============